tolees/regalos/content/B008KZBAII-es.md

 🔎:

-- Caja de regalo – un perfume para cada momento – un perfume para cada gusto.
-- 100 % fabricado en Francia por Charrier Parfums, perfumado desde 1888
+- 100 % Made in France by Charrier Parfums, perfumer since 1888
+- A wide choice of different fine perfumes, moderns and classics
-- Caja de regalo con 10 Eau de Parfum en miniaturas.
+- Gift set of 10 Miniatures Eau de Parfum
-- Una selección de fragancias diferentes y refinadas, modernas o tradicionales.

 [🛒 Aquí!!!]({{< param buyurl >}})